Binance Market Update (2022-07-06)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BURGER, AGLD, and FORTH, up by 40%, 15%, and 13%, respectively.
+Market outperformers include VIDT, BURGER, and ADX, up by 126%, 84%, and 45%, respectively.

 Top stories of the day: